tusharrk/zoomSDKpod/docs/RELEASING.md

 #### 3 Publish

-Authorize: `bundle exec pod trunk register zvsx001@gmail.com 'Vlad Zaynchkovsky'`
+Authorize: `bundle exec pod trunk register tusharrkdev@gmail.com 'Tushar Kalsara'`

 If you are sure package is ok, you may publish: `bundle exec pod trunk push`